Car insurance rates can vary based on several factors. Learn how to get cheap full coverage auto insurance in your state, even for high-risk drivers.

 - Cheapest Full Coverage Car Insurance

-Full coverage car insurance is typically more expensive than liability-only insurance.
-The addition of comprehensive and collision coverage increases the rate but offers broader protection for your vehicle.
+While full coverage may impact your monthly rate compared to liability-only coverage, the addition of comprehensive and collision coverage offers broader protection for your vehicle.
 Comprehensive auto insurance provides coverage for glass damage, damage caused by weather, vandalism, theft and collision with an animal.
 Collision coverage will pay for damage to your vehicle caused by an accident, even if you’re at fault.

 The cost for full coverage car insurance varies, so it’s best to get a personalized quote to get the best cheap full coverage in your state.